Jaiveerlalli10/arduino-simon-says/README.md

 This project is a Simon Says memory game built using an Arduino Mega, four LEDs, four push buttons, and a passive buzzer.

 The Arduino generates a random sequence of colors and sounds.
 The player must repeat the sequence using the corresponding buttons.
-Each successful round increases the sequence length, making the game progressively more challenging.

 ## Features

 * Randomly generated Simon Says sequence